This Website

 Get THE BOOK on the History of Nichols Industries

-The book, A Brief History of Nichols Industries, Inc. AND ITS TOY GUNS would indicate that the Spitfire (on the box, or Spit-Fire, as it says on the gun itself) was the first rifle produced by Nichols Industries.
+The book, A Brief History of Nichols Industries, Inc. AND ITS TOY GUNS would indicate that the Spit-Fire was the first rifle produced by Nichols Industries.
 Actually it was produced in the same year as the Stallion 300 Saddle Gun, 1958.
 Both are (sort of) replicas of the Winchester 30-30, The Gun That Won The West.

 Different Versions of the Spit-Fire